tarantool/doc/sphinx/book/box/box_index.rst

             the comparison-result for equality is always true when a search-value-part is ``nil`` or is missing.
 This behavior of searches with nil is subject to change.

-            Note re storage engine: vinyl does not allow search-value-parts to be ``nil`` or missing.

             .. rst-class:: left-align-column-1
             .. rst-class:: left-align-column-2
             .. rst-class:: left-align-column-3